Manhunt for Litchfield man ends Wednesday morning with arrest

 LITCHFIELD — A Litchfield man was arrested early Wednesday morning after a manhunt following a lengthy standoff Tuesday after a woman texted 911 saying she was in distress.

 Joshua Tilley, 36, is charged with domestic violence assault and kidnapping.
-He was taken to Kennebec County Jail, according to the department of Public Safety spokesperson Steve McCausland.
+He was taken to Kennebec County Jail, according to Steve McCausland, state Department of Public Safety spokesperson.
 The woman was found safe by police Tuesday afternoon.

 The woman was found safe, but police presence grew at the intersection of Dead River and South Adams roads throughout Tuesday afternoon.
-The blockade started around 11 a.m.
+Their response to that area started around 10 a.m.

 During their investigation late Monday into Tuesday, Maine State Police officers followed pings of the cell phone the woman used to send the message to a property at 746 Dead River Road.